-A: Yes, based on the data from the USDA Agricultural Marketing Service (AMS) and on EPA's assessment that the small amount of pesticides found in a few of the samples present no health risk, the U.S. Food and Drug Administration (FDA) has concluded that pesticide residues pose no risk of concern for infants and children.
+A: Yes, based on the PDP data and on EPA's assessment, the small amount of pesticides found in a few of the samples present no health risk.
+The U.S. Food and Drug Administration (FDA) has concluded that pesticide residues pose no risk of concern for infants and children.